steffancross/blocks/README.md

 starts your server (for testing your routes)

 # npm run start:dev
-starts your server and builds client-side files
+starts your server and builds client-side files. go to localhost:8080
 ```

+Other commands can be found in the package.json but this should be enough to get you up and running!